I beg to move,

 The other important principle is whether the measures that the shadow Secretary of State is proposing are temporary or permanent.
 Temporary measures in this place tend to become permanent.
 These are exceptional times, but I can see the outcry in a year or two when we try to reverse these measures: “Oh my God, you can’t do that because of the impact it might have on people.”
 These measures may well then become permanent, and, if we are honest, what would that mean?
 It would mean increasing the size of the welfare state and therefore increasing taxation.

 Even before covid, we were running a deficit and had done for the vast majority of the last 40 years, so such a measure would mean higher taxes.
 The alternative, of course, is that we spread a load of welfare among many more people, which will mean that less will go to the people who are really in need.
 That is the principle we are talking about—whether we are going to target these resources to the people who are really, really in need or whether we are going to spread it more widely.
 We need to include the taxpayer in this conversation and say to them, “If we are going to increase welfare, you are going to carry the burden.”
-If we are going to say that people, we should also be saying to people that we are going to clamp down on tax avoidance, which is a stain on the way we handle our tax system.
+If we are going to say that to people, we should also be saying that we are going to clamp down on tax avoidance, which is a stain on the way we handle our tax system.
 Whether it is multinationals or individuals in the UK who try to avoid tax through things such as image rights, we need to ensure that people pay a fair share of their taxes.

 Coronavirus has blown away many of the old orthodoxies in politics, and this offensive idea of the undeserving poor—feckless parents unwilling to take responsibility—to which the Conservative party seems so ideologically committed just does not hold water.
 The universal credit system was barely fit for purpose before covid, but it is now on its knees, with parents being made redundant, their hours slashed, and the support system set up for businesses forced to close, leaving people on as little as 66% of the national minimum wage.
 Others, including those excluded because they were new starters, have been left with nothing.
 If parents could pull themselves up by their bootstraps before, they certainly cannot now—and their children cannot either.